Act for the Government and Protection of Indians: Impact

 This act had devastating impacts on the population of those native to the area of California.
-Prior to the Gold Rush, it is safe to say there were between 100,000 and 150,000 people native to California living in the state.
+Prior to the gold rush, it is estimated that there were between 100,000 and 125,000 Native Californians living in the state.
 The location of these instances of violence and disregard of human rights have become significant in present-day movements.
 Native groups have since used this auction location as a common protest site, emphasizing the location's history of injustice.
-There were lasting effects of the tenets of the act itself, and many lingered far passed the original repeal of the law.
+There were lasting effects of the tenets of the act itself, and many lingered far past the original repeal of the law.
 Those Native to California were not allowed the right to vote, even after the 15th Amendment of the United States was ratified, affirming the right of all US citizens to vote.
-California Natives were not granted the right to vote until the Federal Citizenship Act of 1924 was passed.
+Native Californians were not granted the right to vote until the federal Indian Citizenship Act was passed in 1924.